 We dive into the certification and licensure requirements that candidates must be familiar with before outlining a few notable training programs for students in the state to consider.

-We round up by highlighting the possible annual average salaries for future wind turbine mechanics to expect based on some of the most important factors ranging from location and experience to specialty and company of employment.
+We round up by highlighting the possible annual average salaries for future wind turbine technician to expect based on some of the most important factors ranging from location and experience to specialty and company of employment.

 Step 1: Research & Preparation